CharcoalStyles/Rogue-Party/worklog.md

+#2025-12-06 23:52:03

+I told you the next thing would be some animation for moving between tiles!

 #2025-11-30 21:36:10

 Put the board into the GlobalState so other things can access it.
 TBH, this goes against most of my programming principles, but I think that's just because I haven't made games for a loooooong time.
 Also, I did dabble with it in Questing Puzzles.
 It means instead of passing references to the board around, I can just get it from GlobalState.
 This *will* cause some headaches later when I change something in one place and something else changes a similar thing and the board is different to what my mental model expects.
 BUT it could lead to some cool bugs/unexpected behaviour, and isn't that part of the fun of roguelikes?
 Also, if it's good I can claim it was intentional. :D